 Dehydration in Nursing Homes

-All Pennsylvania, New Jersey, and Philadelphia nursing homes are required, under state and federal law, to provide their residents sufficient liquids to prevent dehydration.
-Unfortunately, these laws are not always abided by and too often Pennsylvania and New Jersey nursing home residents are denied this basic necessity and suffer dehydration.
-When this happens, the nursing home is responsible for causing dehydration.
+All Pennsylvania and New Jersey nursing homes, including Philadelphia, are required, under state and federal law, to provide their residents sufficient liquids to prevent dehydration.
+Unfortunately, these laws are not always abided by and, too often, Pennsylvania and New Jersey nursing home residents are denied this basic necessity.
+As a result, they needlessly suffer dehydration for which the nursing home can be held accountable.

 Dehydration Is Nursing Home Neglect

-When dehydration is otherwise preventable and still occurs, it is a form of nursing home neglect.
+While otherwise preventable, when dehydration occurs, it is a form of nursing home neglect.
 Dehydration is the direct result of a significant deprivation of liquid intake.
 If ignored or not properly attended to, dehydration can become a very serious threat to a nursing home resident’s medical condition and, in extreme cases, can contribute to a resident’s death.

-It is important, especially with the elderly, to maintain proper levels of fluid in the body.
+Especially with the elderly, it is important to maintain proper levels of fluid in the body.
 A ten (10) percent reduction of fluids in an elderly person can pose a serious risk of harm.
 A twenty (20) percent reduction of fluids may lead to death.

 It does not take much for an elderly nursing home resident to become dehydrated.
 Relatively short periods of time without water, warm environments, or increases in body temperature can all lead to dehydration.
 Accordingly, nursing home care providers are responsible for monitoring hydration levels closely.
 They are charged with the duty of making certain that all nursing home residents are receiving proper fluid intake.